MobilePayDev/MobilePay-Invoice/docs/api_reference.md

 If all of the fields in the request are exactly the same as some existing invoice's fields, the duplication validation fails and the invoice cannot be created.

 ##### Limits
 * Consumer daily invoice count <= 10.
-No more then 10 invoices can be created per consumer from single merchant.
+No more than 10 invoices can be created per consumer from single merchant.